 Project overview

 This project removes and replaces several outdated culverts under US 101 and State Route 116 at Lees, Ennis, Tumwater and Chimacum Creeks.
-These sites have been identified by Washington State Department of Fish and Wildlife as barriers to salmon migration and other resident fish species.
+Washington State Department of Fish and Wildlife has identified these sites as barriers to salmon migration and other resident fish species.

 WSDOT will replace outdated culverts with new structures for improved fish migration in the streams below as part of a statewide fish barrier correction program.